vishwaprotim/monitor/README.md

 6. **Prometheus** - Scraping metrics from the actuator for user to search and explore
 7. **Grafana** - Create dashboards, charts and make microservice monitoring more intuitive.

 This project uses gradle as build tool and lombok to reduce boilerplate java code.
-Once the server is up, try the API from [here](http://localhost:8080/swagger-ui/index.html).

 ## Documentation
 This project uses Swagger3 with Open API Specification.
 Check [this](https://springdoc.org/#migrating-from-springfox) to get more details on how to migrate from Swagger2 Spring Fox to Swagger 3.

+## Testing this API
+You can test this in your local server (localhost).
+Default port is 8080.
+Once the server is up, try the API from the swagger url [here](http://localhost:8080/swagger-ui/index.html).

+This API also has an [API Collection in the resources folder](src/main/resources/Student%20API.postman_collection.json), which can be used to test using Postman.

 ## Actuator
 The Spring Boot Actuator provides endpoints to check various metrics for your microservice.
 Check [application.yml](src/main/resources/application.yml) on: